Brown Widow Spiders

 Tips for Prevention of Brown Widow Spiders

-Reduce clutter in garages to eliminate hiding spots.
+Reduce clutter in basements and garages to eliminate hiding spots.
 You should wear heavy gloves when moving items that have been stored for a long period of time and shake out shoes before wearing them.
 Outdoors, store firewood at least twenty feet from the home and five inches off the ground.